Nuitka/Nuitka/Developer_Manual.rst

 will work on the "ctypes" as an example.

 The work is likely to happen on a git feature branch named "ctypes_annotation".
-It will likely be long lived, and Kay will move usable bits out of it for releases, causing "git flow feature rebases" at agreed to times.
+It will likely be long lived, and Kay will move usable bits out of it for releases, and occasional "git flow feature rebase" at agreed times.

 .. note::